 Since the fabric is porous, excess water easily escapes through the sides of the fabric rather than a single drainage hole, and air can easily enter, drying soil quicker so you do not grow mold or fungus.
 Ordinary plastic pots retain moisture much better than fabric pots, which encourages pests and fungus.
 For new growers who are more likely to overwater (which is as dangerous if not more so than underwatering).
 Using a grow bag helps reduce overwatering and avoid problems with yellowing leaves.
 Because of the improved aeration, you’ll likely need to water your plants more often.

 Plants won’t be root-bound

 The fatal problem with regular pots is that as plants grow, their root systems can get tangled up along the edges of the pot, and at worst suffocate the plant.

-Smart pots solve this problem by encourage air pruning: as the roots reach towards the edge of the pot they are shocked backwards by the cold, dry air around them and stop growing automatically until denser roots take hold.
+Smart pots solve this problem by encouraging air pruning: as the roots reach the edge of the pot they are shocked backward by the cold, dry air around them and stop growing automatically until denser roots take hold.